swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 ## **Watchface Settings**
 You can change the settings in the Garmin Connect Mobile App or Garmin Express on a Windows/Mac.
 Available settings:

-1. Choose your companion app: xDrip+, Spike or Nightscout (optional secured with an access-token)
+1. Choose your companion app: xDrip+, AAPS, Spike or Nightscout (optional secured with an access-token)
 1. Adjust the lower and upper target of your bloodglucose readings (standard: 70-180 mg/dl / 3,9 mmol/l - 180 mg/dl / 10,0 mmol/l).
 1. Change the delay of the request (standard: 15-30 seconds after the last reading) by adding or substracting some seconds if the timing does not work.
-1. Eco Mode: If blood sugar is stable reduce value queries to at least 10 minutes.
-The word "eco" after the display of the delay indicates that the next value will not be read for about 10 minutes.
 1. Low Power Mode: Displays a dark, reduced watchface with clock and CGM value when the watch is in low power mode (recommended for amoled displays).
 1. Additional settings: Colorize bars and bg value, show notification count if any